Sau Mau Ping gang murder: Trial and appeal

 Wong made an impassioned plea for society to learn from the tragedy, urging parents and the authorities to curb an undercurrent of youth violence.

 The six convicted murders successfully appealed in 2001 on the grounds that the original rulings were "manifestly excessive", despite the court reaffirming life sentences on youngsters.
 The justices overturned Mak Ka-ho's murder conviction and reduced his jail term to seven years for substituted conviction of grievous bodily harm.
-Wong Kam-po was commuted to 19-year in prison, and Ng Ming-chun to 25-year.
+Wong Kam-po was commuted to 19-years in prison, and Ng Ming-chun to 25-years.
 Justice Wong assigned a minimum term for Hui, Chan, and Fu which permitted them to lodge an appeal of sentencing only after serving the minimum term.
 While admitting his oversight, Michael Wong insisted that "bodies would scatter everywhere" without deterrent sanctions, and a civilised society would never allow such barbaric acts.
 He defended the sentences as heavy prices necessary for their actions.